 Section 504 of the Rehabilitation Act gives students equal access in school and ensures that schools that get federal funding can’t discriminate against people with disabilities.
 It’s designed to level the playing field for children who have challenges but don’t need special services.

 “504 plans are generally put in place for students who have a permanent or recurring physical or mental disability who do not require special education services,” Subaitis said.
-To qualify for a 504, your child needs to have a physical or mental impairment, like a medical problem or a learning disability, that limits at least one major life activity.
+Section 504 requires that your child has a physical or mental impairment, like a medical problem or a learning disability, that limits at least one major life activity.

 The main difference between an IEP and a 504 is that a 504 plan may include changes to the learning setting, teaching methods or additional support, but not specialized education services.